Contrast-Security-OSS/workshop/presentation/reveal-hugo/content/m04-cd-pipeline/index.md

 ---
 {{< slide template="tip" >}}
 ### TIP

-There is more than one way to acquire the `contrast_security.yaml` file.
-We prescribe a simple model given workshop requirements and limitations.

-More advanced teams may utilize techniques aligned with local security-minded policies.
-This includes parsing the yaml file or using environment variables.
-Those techniques are beyond the scope of this workshop.

----
-{{< slide template="tip" >}}
-### TIP
-Many teams settle on using infrastructure-as-code (IaC) to check-in their pipeline definition into a repository.
-On Jenkins, this means capturing the defintion into a Jenkinsfile.
-We will edit a pipeline definition maintained in Jenkins instead.
-It is common for teams to prototype in-line, and then commit their working changes to a Jenkinsfile.
+Many teams use infrastructure-as-code (IaC) techniques and check-in their pipeline definition into a repository.
+On Jenkins, this means capturing the defintion into a Jenkinsfile and storing it on a GitHub repository.

+We will edit a definition stored in Jenkins.
+It is common for teams to prototype an in-line defintion and then commit their working changes to a Jenkinsfile.

-We will not re-define the Jenkinsfile because it is common for the whole class.
+We are not checking-in a revised Jenkinsfile because it is shared with the entire class.

 ---
 ### Run the pipeline to see the build